 - Stress incontinence.
 Men can leak urine when they do certain things, like a sneeze, laugh, or exercise.
 Stress incontinence is common after prostate surgery.
 It is due to problems with the valve that holds urine in the bladder.
 Prostate cancer surgery and treatments can damage this valve or the nerves that keep it working.

 - Overflow incontinence.
 Men with overflow incontinence have a difficult time getting rid of their urine.
 It may take a long time to urinate, and they have to pee in tiny drops.
 Overflow incontinence may be caused by scar tissue blocking the way out of the bladder.

 - Urge incontinence.
 Men with urge incontinence need to urinate when their bladder becomes too sensitive.
-When the bladder is complete, they cannot hold it in.
+When the bladder is complete, it cannot hold it in.

 - Continous incontinence.
 Rarely after surgery, men lose all control of their urine.
 This is called continuous incontinence.

-When you have prostate surgery, you will usually be able to control your bladder again.
+When you have prostate surgery, you can usually control your bladder again.
 This happens over time and slowly.

 There is a treatment for incontinence.
 Even if the incontinence cannot be corrected completely, it can still be helped.
 To learn more about managing and living with this condition, see Bladder and Bowel Incontinence.

 Impotence or Erectile Dysfunction